smartm0use/leaflet-wms-header-opt/README.md

-# leaflet-wms-header
+# leaflet-wms-header-opt
 Custom headers on Leaflet TileLayer WMS.
 It's a simple plugin that allow to set custom header for WMS interface.

-It works with javascript and typescript without any dependencies!
+It works with Javascript and Typescript without any dependencies!

 Based on https://github.com/Leaflet/Leaflet/issues/2091#issuecomment-302706529.